QualiSystemsLab/colony-cli/README.md

 ### Other functionality

-You can also end colony sandbox knowing its Id with command:
+You can also end a Colony Sandbox by using the "end" command and specifying its Id:

 `$ colony sb end <sandbox> id`

-To get current sandbox status run:
+To get the current status of a Sandbox status run:

 `$ colony sb status <sandbox> id`

-In order to list sandboxes in your space use the following command:
+In order to list all Sandboxes in your space use the following command:

 `$ colony sb list`

-- By default it will show only yours sandbox which are not in an ended status.
+- By default this command will show only Sandboxes launched by the CLI user which are not in an ended status.
-- You can include ended sandboxes by setting `--show-ended` flag
+- You can include historic completed Sandboxes by setting `--show-ended` flag
 - Default output length is 25.
 You can override with option `--count=N` where N < 1000
-- You can also list sandboxes created by other users or filter only automation sandboxes by setting option `--filter={all|my|auto}`.
+- You can also list Sandboxes created by other users or filter only automation Sandboxes by setting option `--filter={all|my|auto}`.
 Default is `my`.

 ## Troubleshooting and Help